SpencerRohan/tutorial-2/readme.md

 Confident in coding scale 1-10, Phase 1 was about a 6-7.
 There is still a ton I'm not aware of, but the basic foundation and building blocks are very similar to Rails.
 Like Rails, Laravel has so much going on and customizable options, I feel it'll take me a bit to really master it.
 I do feel comfortable in doing the basic operations.

+#### Phase 2

+There were a lot of things that tested my brainwaves on this phase.
+One of the biggest issues I had was deleting routes but not the related database entry.
+I also created an ADMIN feature to the user authentication.
+My thought process was this could allow people to sign up for the site later in life, while keeping an administration side of things -- also gave me an excuse to play with middleware.
+Pagination is a great tool for laravel, really like how easy that is!
+There is a few things that I'm still working on - would like to validate some of the data coming in - and making sure the errors thrown are well explained.
+I tested errors out in a spot or two - could use some protips in validation - how to go about doing that.
+Overall I think I did well, I think with more practice a lot of the building process will be smoother.

+##### Questions and Topics:

++ Deleting routes - onDelete('SET NULL') - any other ways?
++ Validating data beyond database entry.
++ Index vs List - I think subconsciously I made my list views all index views(rails thing) - do index views exist in laravel?
++ Getting an Auth/login redirect if user data does not exist - I'm not sure where that's happening.
+Somewhere in the authenticationandregistration route - not sure where that is in my code base.
+Can I override?
++ Pulling a laravel project in from github.
+Is it just 'composer install', setting up the .env, and you are good to go?
++ Any portion of my code base look super clunky?
++ Commit messages - What are the general rules followed here?
++ Any laravel books worth picking up?

+Confident in coding scale 1-10, Phase 1 was a solid 7.
+The basics are there for me, what I should be looking for and how things connect.
+Still working to really streamline the coding process.
+We talked Wednesday about a lot of new concepts.
+Any reading materials you would suggest?